MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 in Text.FromBinary(Json.FromValue(salesorder));
 ```

-1. Select **Save.**
+1. Select **Save**.

 1. Validate that your transformation component appears correctly.
 A component type of **IOM Provider Definition Transformation** with the transformation name should be displayed.
 If it isn't displayed, select **Add existing**, and then select the transformation you created.

 ## Add business event definitions

-If your provider creates or uses new business events, you must add **IOM Provider Definition Business Event Definition** components to your solution.
-You only need to add business events that aren't already in Intelligent Order Management.
+If your provider creates or uses new business events, add **IOM Provider Definition Business Event Definition** components to your solution.
+Add only business events that aren't already in Intelligent Order Management.

-If the business event that you want to create isn't already in Intelligent Order Management, you can create your own.
+If the business event that you want to create isn't already in Intelligent Order Management, create your own.

 1. Select **New**.